![]() |

 Odyssey

-follows Odysseus as he struggles to return home after the Trojan War while
+follows Odysseus as he tries to return to Ithaca after the Trojan War while

 Why is Odysseus considered a hero?